 CLOCK_REALTIME.
 In basic terms, this means that YugabyteDB uses the underlying hardware clock and not the clock that displays the current time on a node.
 As a result, YugabyteDB is resistant to clock skews.

 From the Jepsen report: "YugabyteDB was relatively robust in our transactional tests.
 Although it claims to provide only serializability, and theoretically allows non-linearizable phenomena like causal reverse, these anomalies were rare in our testing."

 Causal reverse is the phenomenon where the order of writes to independent keys is reversed in the serial order.
-For example, let’s say there is an update to key
+For example, suppose there is an update to key

-X in a user’s application which results in an update to an unrelated key Y. Clearly, from the application’s point of view,
+X in a user's application that results in an update to an unrelated key Y. Clearly, from the application's point of view,